pnsn/station_metrics/station_metrics/metrics/hourly_min.md

 for example near -2^23 for a 24 bit system, means the channel clipped during the hour.
 A value that is identically zero across many consecutive hours usually means a dead channel rather than a very quiet one.
-Read alongside hourly_max it shows whether the signal sits centred in the digitizer's range or rides near one rail.
+Read alongside hourly_max it shows whether the signal sits centered in the digitizer's range or rides near one rail.

 ## Data Analyzed